21 weird things Italians do that no one warns you about

 18. Late supper

-Supper in Italy is usually eaten late, around 7:30 pm or 8 pm on weekdays and 8:30 pm on the weekends.
-In southern Italy, supper can start as late as 9:30 pm or 10 pm during the summer months.
-This is because people like to relax for a while before cooking or eating and because it’s too hot to eat outside before sunset.
+Supper in Italy is usually eaten late, around 7:30 PM or 8 PM on weekdays and 8:30 PM on the weekends.
+In southern Italy, supper can start as late as 9:30 PM or 10 PM during summer.
+People like to relax before cooking or eating.
+And it’s too hot to eat outside before sunset.

 19. Store hours

-In Italy, stores are closed after lunch (12 pm or 1 pm) and reopen after 3 pm or 4 pm.
-This is because people used to live close to where they worked and could go home for lunch.
+In Italy, stores are closed after lunch (12 PM or 1 PM) and reopen after 3 PM or 4 PM.
+People used to live close to where they worked and could go home for lunch.

 20. Dressing up

-Italians pay attention to their appearance and dress nicely whenever they leave the house.
+Italians pay attention to their appearance and dress up when leaving the house.
 Women and adults pay extra attention to their outfits, while teenagers and young adults might dress more casually.
 Fashion is a big part of Italian culture.

 21. Birthday celebrations

-If you’re celebrating your birthday in Italy, you will be expected to pay for your guests.
+If you’re celebrating your birthday in Italy, your guests will expect you to pay the bill.
 Huh, it’s sure good to know this one beforehand!

-These are just a few of the fun facts and cultural quirks you’ll experience in Italy.
+These are just a few fun facts and cultural quirks you’ll experience in Italy.
 When are you planning to travel?
 I wish you the very best!
-Are you also interested in learning a bit of the Italian language to chat with locals?
+Are you also interested in learning a bit of the Italian language so you can chat with locals?
 Click here to try out a course for free.

 What a simple and interesting article to understand Italian Culture for foreigners – traveling to Italy or not.